jfehlig/LabsConf2020/JourneyToVMsInContainers.md

 as they made their way into the world of containerization, Kubernetes, and running virtual machines in containers.
 The journey started with a quick survey of open source projects providing virtualization support on Kubernetes.
-After scouting the Camp Virtlet, the explorers traveled to Camp KubeVirt, along with reconnaissance of Camp Kubernetes.
+After scouting Camp Virtlet, the explorers traveled to Camp KubeVirt, along with reconnaissance of Camp Kubernetes.
 The journey then ventured deeper into KubeVirt and the process of [painting it green](https://www.youtube.com/watch?v=b0tsZB_LEQk).